-3. Equity and Affordable Housing Performance (120 Points)
+3. Equity and Affordable Housing (120 Points)

-This criterion addresses the Council's role in advancing equity Council's role in advancing equity by examining how a project directly provides benefits te, or impacts (positivelypositive and negatively) Black, Indigenous, and People of Color (BIPOC) populations, negative) low-income populations, people of color, people with disabilities, youth, older adults, and residents of affordable housing and the elderly.
+This criterion addresses the Council's role in advancing equity by examining how a project directly benefits or impacts (positively and negatively) Black, Indigenous, and People of Color (BIPOC) populations, low-income populations, people with disabilities, youth, older adults, and residents of affordable housing.
 The criterion evaluates whether the applicant engaged these populations to identify transportation needs and potential solutions and how the project will address these identified needs.
-The criterion also evaluates a community's overall efforts to implement affordable housing and how the project improves multimodal access to affordable housing residents.
+The criterion also evaluates a community's overall efforts to implement affordable housing and how the project improves multimodal access to affordable housing.

-- A. MEASURE: Socio-Economic Equity - A. Sub-measure: Equity Population Engagement (0 to 3630 points).
+A. MEASURE: Engagement (0 to 36 points).
 This measure is a qualitative scoring measure.

-): A successful project is one that is the result of active engagement of Black, Indigenous, and People of Color populations, low-income populations, people of color, persons with disabilities, youth, older adults, and residents in affordable housing, and the elderly.
-Engagement should occur prior to and during projecta project's development, with the intent to provide direct benefits to, or solve, an expressed transportation issue, while also limiting and mitigating any negative impacts.
+A successful project is the result of active engagement of Black, Indigenous, and People of Color populations, low-income populations, persons with disabilities, youth, older adults, and residents in affordable housing.
+Engagement should occur prior to and during project development, with the intent to provide direct benefits or solve an expressed transportation issue, while also limiting and mitigating any negative impacts.

-- i. -Describe and map the location of any Black, Indigenous, and People of Color populations, low-income populations, people of color, disabled populations, youth, or older adults the elderly within a 1⁄2 mile of the proposed project. -Describe how these populations relate to regional context.
+- i.
+Describe any Black, Indigenous, and People of Color populations, low-income populations, disabled populations, youth, or older adults within a 1⁄2 mile of the proposed project.
+Describe how these populations relate to regional context.
 Location of affordable housing will be addressed in Measure C. - ii.
-Describe how Black, Indigenous, and People of Color populations, low-income populations, persons with disabilities, youth, older adults, and residents in affordable housingspecific populations were engaged and provided outreach to, whether through community planning efforts, project needs identification, or during the project development process.
+Describe how Black, Indigenous, and People of Color populations, low-income populations, persons with disabilities, youth, older adults, and residents in affordable housing were engaged, whether through community planning efforts, project needs identification, or during the project development process. - iii.

-- iii.
 Describe the progression of engagement activities in this project.
 A full response should answer these questions: - 1.
-What Describe what engagement methods and tools were used? - 2.
-How did you engage and how the input is reflected in the projects' purpose and need and design.
-Elements of quality engagement include: outreach and engagement to specific communities and populations that are likely to be directly impacted by the project? - 3.
-What; techniques did you use to reach out to populations traditionally not involved in community engagement related to transportation projects? - 4.
+What engagement methods and tools were used? - 2.
+How did you engage specific communities and populations likely to be directly impacted by the project?

+- 3. What techniques did you use to reach populations traditionally not involved in community engagement related to transportation projects? - 4.
 How were the project's purpose and need identified? - 5.
 How was the community engaged as the project was developed and designed? - 6.
-How did you provide multiple opportunities for of Black, Indigenous,; feedback from these populations identifying potential positive and People of Color populations, low-income populations, persons with disabilities, youth, older adults, and residents in affordable housing to engage at different points of project development? - 7.
-How did engagement influence the project plans or negative elements of the proposed project through engagement, study-recommendations?
-How did you share back findings with community and re-engage to assess responsiveness of these changes? - 1.8. , or plans that provide feedback from populations that may be impacted by the proposed project.
-If applicable relevant, describe how will NEPA or Title VI regulations will guide engagement activities?
+How did you provide multiple opportunities for of Black, Indigenous, and People of Color populations, low-income populations, persons with disabilities, youth, older adults, and residents in affordable housing to engage at different points of project development? - 7.
+How did engagement influence the project plans or recommendations?
+How did you share back findings with community and re-engage to assess responsiveness of these changes? - 8.
+If applicable, how will NEPA or Title VI regulations will guide engagement activities?

-(Limit 2,800 1,400 characters; approximately 400 200 words):
+(Limit 2,800 characters; approximately 400 words):